-4254 Uncertainties related to the threshold, response function shape, absolute energy calibration, 4255 deadtime and pile-up can also be eliminated by integrating the photon calorimater signal, with-4256 out threshold [313].
-These previous problems are then replaced with a requirement on the linearity 4257 of the average response to the photon energy.
-Because the analyzing power integral is energy-4258 weighted, the statistical figure-of-merit is not badly degraded by the negative asymmetry region at 4259 low photon energies.
+Uncertainties related to the threshold, response function shape, absolute energy calibration, deadtime and pile-up can also be eliminated by integrating the photon calorimater signal, without threshold [312].
+These previous problems are then replaced with a requirement on the linearity of the average response to the photon energy.
+Because the analyzing power integral is energy-weighted, the statistical figure-of-merit is not badly degraded by the negative asymmetry region at low photon energies.